Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Conclusion

 \section{Conclusion}

 In this paper, we design a sampling policy to optimize data freshness, where the source generates the samples and sends to the remote destination via a fading forward channel, and the acknowledgements are sent back via a backward channel.
 We overcome the curse of dimensionality that arises from the time-varying forward channel conditions and the randomness of the channel delays in both directions.
-We reveal that the optimal sampling policy has a simple threshold based structure, and the optimal threshold is equal to the objective value of our problem and is computed efficiently.
+We reveal that the optimal sampling policy has a simple threshold based structure, and the optimal threshold is computed efficiently. \ifreport \appendices